Affirmations are short powerful statements created with the intention of helping you to have a more positive empowered mindset.

 Here’s how it works – My example affirmation

-Using one of my core values from the list (creativity), I can craft my own affirmation with a focus on the future.
-This is the affirmation I choose:
+Using one of my core values from the list (creativity).
+I can craft my own affirmation with a focus on the future and this is the affirmation I choose:

 As I step into my future, I express my creativity